trex-paxos/trex/README.md

 The class `com.github.trex_paxos.javademo.StackClient` obtains a dynamic proxy that implements the `StringStack` interface.
-The dynamic proxy uses `DynamicClusterDriver` that makes TCP connections to the all the `TrexServer` and send command messages to current leader.
+The dynamic proxy uses `DynamicClusterDriver` that makes TCP connections to the all the `TrexServer` and sends `ClientCommandValue` messages to current leader.

 To run the demo first make some state folders with: